LikeClockwork/LargeWordClock/README.md

 The PCB measures 399x399mm and the glass faceplace measures 17"x17".

 The PCBs are Arduino compatible and it runs the “Arduino on a breadboard” bootloader.
-The microcontroller is a Atmega328p (TQFP package) running at 8MHz that drives two 16x8 LED (256 LEDs) matrixes via two HT16K33’s.
+The microcontroller is a Atmega328p (TQFP package) running at 8MHz that drives four 16x8 LED (512 LEDs) matrixes via four HT16K33’s.
 Time keeping is accomplished using a DS321 real time clock.
 There is a linear power regulator on board to step down 9-12V input voltage to 5V.

 All unused Arduino pins are broken out to a pin header.
 Happy hacking!